CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 Ans: Initial Test scores: Statement coverage 65%.
 Decision coverage 51%, and Mutant detection rate : 23.1%.
 Total generated mutants: 52, killed: 12 (23.1%) and survived: 40 (76.9%).

+NOTE) The versions of python and the testing tools may have affected the above numbers.
+The statement coverage should be higher than the decision coverage.
+The decision coverage should be higher than the mutant detection rate.

 3. Did your approach to writing unit tests differ between developing a coverage-adequate test suite and developing a mutation-adequate test suite?
 Briefly explain why or why not.